moosend/website-tracking-js/README.md

 moo.trackLogin(); // Will send LOGIN event with no context moo.trackPageView(); // Will send PAGE_VIEW event with { url: string }

-// Events known on server side
+// Events known on server side.

 // Will add item to order or increase the item count if already in order.
 // If there is no STARTED order it will be created